kevee/salinasriver.org/src/trips/blanco-river-mouth.md

 ---

 This trip can be run either north-to-south or south-to-north as the river backs up into a lagoon on this stretch.

+This trip requires a possible portage when the [rubber dam](/info/rubber-dam) is closed.